aletheatoh/chain-reaction/README.md

 <p>I am currently working on improving the responsive design for mobile devices.</p>

 ### Unresolved Problems
-- Audio features are not able to properly load on mobile devices.
+- Audio features do not properly load on mobile devices.

 ## Acknowledgments
 - Sound effects: SoundBible.com